oliciep/Pebble_Game_Algorithm/README.md

 ## Acknowledgements
-Here is a description of the algorithm described:
+Here is a description of the problem described:
  - [Wikipedia](https://en.wikipedia.org/wiki/Pebble_game)